Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Let's look at the basket.

-Look at the basket.
+They look at the basket.

-We throw the ball into the basket.
+Let's throw the ball into the basket.

 Throw the ball into the basket with one hand.